MichellRojoM/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-#The tidy data contains the next variables
+#The tidy data contains the next variables:

+## ID
+* `subject` The ID of the subject
+* `activity` - The type of activity performed when the corresponding measurements were taken

+## Mesurements
+*`the average and std of each variable for each activity and each subject`